czbiohub-sf/sc2-illumina-pipeline/docs/overview.md

 ### `filterReads`

 Filter for only SARS-CoV-2 reads.
 This is accomplished by first mapping with `minimap2` to the file given with `--ref` and only keeping mapped reads.
 These reads are then run through `kraken2` against the database provided by `--kraken2_db`.
 Only reads that are assigned uniquely to SARS-CoV-2 are kept.
 These reads are sent to [`trimReads`](#trimreads).

+When the option `--save_sars2_filtered_reads` is enabled, the fastqs of filtered reads are saved to `filtered-sars2-reads`.
+By default, this option is enabled when `-profile artic`, but disabled when `-profile msspe`.

 ### `trimReads`